cybersader/awesome-cybersader/📁 03 - Curations, Stacks/⬇ Tech Dropzone/Cybersecurity Culture Building/Cybersecurity Culture Building.md

 date created: Monday, May 20th 2024, 8:15 pm
 date modified: Monday, May 20th 2024, 8:16 pm
 ---
 Building a cybersecurity culture is incredibly difficult.
-By it's nature, cybersecurity needs to account for malicious intent in
+By it's nature, cybersecurity needs to account for malicious intent in all aspects of the organization.
+Granted, a pragmatic and prioritization approach should be taken.